 When your annuity stops, you have the same status as any other Federal employee employed in an equivalent position with a similar service history.
-When you again leave Federal service you will be entitled to either an immediate or deferred FERS annuity based on this new separation.
-Generally, the annuity will be computed on the basis of your service and salary history at the time of the future separation from Federal service.
+However, your CSRS annuity will be reinstated after you again leave Federal employment, unless your right to receive that annuity has been terminated by another provision of law, or you are entitled to either an immediate or deferred CSRS or FERS annuity based on this new separation.